Yellow-Silver/Schuber/Cannonball Trail/Bear Swamp Lake Loop

 Turn right onto the Shore Trail, which immediately crosses a footbridge over the outlet of the lake.
 The dam which formerly regulated the level of the lake has been breached, and the depth of the lake has dropped several feet, leading to the growth of water lilies over much of the lake.

 On the opposite side of the bridge, the blue-blazed trail turns left onto a wide road, of which portions are paved, which parallels the eastern shore of the lake.
-At the next fork in the road, turn right, leaving the Shore Trail, and begin to follow the Red-Silver Trail.
-This trail, marked by red/silver blazes, immediately crosses a gas pipeline and soon begins to descend on a rocky footpath.
+At the next fork in the road, turn right, leaving the Shore Trail, and begin to follow the red/silver-blazed Rocky Mountain Connector, which immediately crosses a gas pipeline and soon begins to descend on a rocky footpath.

-After leveling off and crossing a stream, the Red-Silver Trail reaches a junction where the orange-blazed Schuber Trail begins on the right.
-Bear left to continue along the Red-Silver Trail, which follows a woods road.
-Soon, the Red-Silver Trail ends at a junction with the blue-blazed Ridge Loop Trail.
+After leveling off and crossing a stream, the Rocky Mountain Connector reaches a junction where the orange-blazed Schuber Trail begins on the right.
+Bear left to continue along the Rocky Mountain Connector, which follows a woods road.
+Soon, the Rocky Mountain Connector ends at a junction with the blue-blazed Ridge Loop Trail.
 Continue ahead along the road, now following the blue blazes of the Ridge Loop Trail.
 After crossing the red-blazed Marsh Loop Trail, you'll descend to the dam of the MacMillan Reservoir (visible on the left).
 Proceed ahead (downhill) on the Ridge Loop Trail.
 Soon, the yellow-blazed Vista Loop Trail joins from the left, but when the two trails diverge, bear left to stay on the blue-blazed Ridge Loop Trail.